Webhook

 Additionally, the payload’s content is determined by the notification type.
 We

-recommend you maintain a mapping from the notification’s type
+recommend you maintain a mapping from the notification’s type to the content.

-E.g., application.workouts => workout
+E.g., application.workouts => workout.

 Item